mason12504/forge-1.21-51.0.33-mdk/README.txt

 Once you solve a problem you'll get a reward, find its corresponding villager to exchange your reward for in game items Repeat for all 11 problems!
 If you choose to you can also use the terminal as a normal java compiler if you don't choose TEST CASES or LEARNING MODE when opening the terminal
+(Video walkthrough part 2 covers these user steps as well)

 GRADERS
 ------------------------